 An intelligent document processing tool, however, can process any type of document, structured or unstructured.
 In the insurance first notice of loss scenario, that may mean accepting the initial claim (the FNOL), then validating the claim is covered by the client’s policy.
 Much of that process can be automated with a tool that “reads” the claim form, extracts pertinent data and inputs it to a claims management tool.
 Here again, STP may apply to simple claims while others can be prepared with all pertinent information already assembled for an adjuster, greatly reducing time spent on the assessment process.

 A key concern in the highly regulated insurance industry is the ability to explain why an automated, AI-based solution makes the decisions it does.
 If a claim is rejected, the insurance provider must be able to explain in simple terms the reason behind that decision.
 A sound intelligent automation tool will make that easy, with an audit trail that makes clear – in plain English – the rationale behind each claim decision.
 Additionally, if the line-of-business insurance underwriting or claims process owners create the automated models themselves, the models reflect the way they naturally work during the claims assessment process.

 Outsmart insurance fraud perpetrators

-Automation is crucial for insurance providers if they are to keep up with insuretech startups, or simply compete effectively vs. traditional competitors.
-It’s also important to helping detect fraud.
+Automation is crucial for insurance providers if they are to keep up with insurtech startups, or simply compete effectively vs. traditional competitors.
+It’s also important to help detect fraud.

 More than 7,000 insurance providers collect over $1 trillion in premiums each year, the FBI estimates, making them a prime target for illegal activity.
 The total cost of insurance fraud exceeds $40 billion per year, the FBI says – and that doesn’t include health insurance.
 That costs the average U.S. family between $400 and $700 per year in increased premiums.